-Situated adjacent to Grade II listed property, what is to become the new Wyvern House needed to be a modern one-off piece of ‘legacy’ architecture.
+Situated adjacent to a Grade II listed property, what is to become the new Wyvern House needed to be a modern one-off piece of legacy architecture.

-Built on the site of a former tennis court, we designed the residence with a more ‘closed’ facade on the road-facing side.
-This was achieved by designing slim slot windows to provide views from the inside, yet privacy.
+On the site of a former tennis court, we designed the residence with a more closed facade on the road-facing side.
+This was achieved by designing slim slot windows to provide views from the inside, yet maintain privacy.

 550 square meters

 Inside, the ground floor will comprise a kitchen-diner, utility, snug and WC.
 On the first floor will be 3 bedrooms, including the master suite and a family bathroom.
 2 further bedrooms will be located on the second floor.